Shipping Guide

 MistakeWhy It HurtsBetter Approach

-Skipping carrier comparison at label purchase time You miss cheaper services that vary by zone and delivery commitment.
-Use multi-carrier rate comparison before buying every label.
+Skipping carrier comparison at label purchase time You miss cheaper services that vary by zone and delivery commitment, and the gap compounds on every order after the 2026 rate increases.
+Compare USPS, FedEx, and UPS before buying every label, or let Ship Intelligence auto-select the cheapest valid rate.

 Treating returns as an afterthought Return labels issued ad hoc usually cost more and create support friction.
-Predefine return options and pricing rules in your shipping workflow.
+Decide your return label rules and pricing up front and save them, so a return is two taps, not a negotiation.

 Shipping Checklist for Hats